664306x/swin.edu.au-esp8266/music/Docmentation.md

 - Create a monophonic melody from the full western spectrum of music.
 - 6 Octaves of range.
 - Free timing.

 ###Example Usage Scenarios
 An esp8266 chip is installed in a toaster.
-When the toast has popped, the ESP8266 plays a fitting melody, such as the Zelda ‘get item’ melody.
+When the toast has popped, the ESP8266 plays a fitting melody, such as the Zelda â€˜get itemâ€™ melody.
 By using the music library, the Internet of Things toaster is a lot cooler than if it just buzzed.

 ###Open Issues & Bugs
-The library is currently not working because NodeMCU firmware returns with ‘not enough memory’ when the library is used.
+The library is currently not working because NodeMCU firmware returns with â€˜not enough memoryâ€™ when the library is used.
 This is an open issue because the file is only 778 bytes, and NodeMCU should support up to 24k.
 Until this issue is resolved, the library cannot be used.

 ###Code
 Consists of a lua module, which can be used like class in an OOP language.